Sciwhylab/DNA_binding_moonlighting-protein_predictor/README.md

 There will be 3 network features.

-Protein sequence and predicted binding site features Amino acid composition, length of the proteins, and the binding site prediction scores for carbohydrates, DNA,RNA, adenosine triphosphate(ATP) and proteins can be calculated using (http://gigeasa-bs.sciwhylab.org/)
+Protein sequence and predicted binding site features Amino acid composition, length of the proteins, and the binding site prediction scores for carbohydrates, DNA,RNA, adenosine triphosphate(ATP) and proteins can be calculated using (http://gigeasa-bs.sciwhylab.org/).The human sequence features used for the study is included in the folder GIGEASA_human_dataset.
 There will be 40 sequence features.

 Gene Expression Features
 For each gene the frequency of occurence of expression values can be binned into 5 equal probability bins.(http://www.sciwhylab.org/gigeasa/)
-There will be 10 gene expression features when using 5 equal probability bins.
+There will be 10 gene expression features when using 5 equal probability bins.The human gene expression features used for the study is included in the folder GIGEASA_human_dataset.

 Running the model